FREQUENTLY ASKED QUESTIONS

 HOW MUCH CONTACT WILL I HAVE WITH THE ADOPTIVE PARENTS AFTER PLACEMENT?

 Child Connect allows adoptive families to exchange and add photos and videos to your child’s Lifebook anytime they wish.
-Child Connect also allows you the ability to see the photos and videos.
+The program, Child Connect, also allows you the ability to see the photos and videos.
 You can also upload pictures, videos, and letters to Child Connect.

 Child Connect will mail you 4×6 prints of the pictures as well as a Lifebook.
 You can also view all pictures and letters on-line anytime you want.